yulinshin/BFF/README.md

 ### Quickly find the nearby animal hospital.

 * When a pet has an emergency health condition, the user can quickly find nearby pet hospitals, including hospitals with special pets.
-* Click the navigation button of the hospital to jump to GoogleMap and navigate to the destination.1
+* Click the navigation button of the hospital to jump to GoogleMap and navigate to the destination.
 <p align="center">
 <img width="200" src="https://i.imgur.com/pSM3SjO.png" alt="">
 <img width="200" src="https://i.imgur.com/bIQ7FOq.png" alt="">